 Collaboration software is the best way to enhance your remote work productivity, from custom workflows to one-on-one and group chats and from task lists to Gantt charts.
 Organizations that have managed through the pandemic have all attributed using these tools to their success.

 Overall, if you want to improve your team’s collaboration and productivity, you can take note of different solutions that will help with that, such as using intranet software.

 What is the best part about remote working?
 Most likely, the amount of comfort you can get by working anywhere, such as in your bedroom or living room.
 Yet, are you aware that this comfort can hurt your productivity, focus, and target objectives?

 Homeworking is convenient for many people as they can shut themselves in bed or couch.
 Yet, with people’s confused sleep schedules, it becomes tricky to concentrate or even refuse to fall asleep.
-You might sit in any area, begin working on your job, and suddenly, a movie or an ad play on your television.
+You might sit in any area, begin working on your job, and suddenly, a movie or an ad plays on your television.
 What is your immediate reaction?
 You look around and glance, thus creating a distraction for you.
 It will likely happen more if you choose a random place to work.

 And so, having a specific work area for yourself can be ideal.
 A home office should be your place of quiet, productivity, and peace.
 A dedicated workspace will also allow you to remain geared towards work by offering an office-like setting.

 Most remote employees are in charge of their own equipment, including computers that have internet access, a smartphone for calls, and a webcam for remote meetings.
 Those who provide themselves with proper tools and leverage technology find it less hard to remain productive as they don’t continually run into issues tied to using the equipment.